 This card offers a ton of ongoing value via its first-year and ongoing perks, but its high annual fee means it will only be viable if you spend a lot of time at Marriott hotels.

-Other Notable Features: No foreign transaction fee (See rates and fees), receive one Night Award each year after your card renewal month (category 1-6 room, up to 50,000 points, resort fees may apply), $300 hotel credit, Priority Pass lounge membership, $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer, up to $100 credit for Global Entry/TSA PreCheck, complimentary Gold elite status, earn Platinum status each year after $75,000 in card spend, 25% point bonus on hotel stays, enhanced room upgrades, 2 p.m. checkout, welcome gifts, dedicated elite reservation line, priority late checkout, ultimate reservation guarantee, free premium in-room internet
+Other Notable Features: No foreign transaction fee (See rates and fees), receive one Night Award each year after your card renewal month (category 1-6 room, up to 85,000 points, resort fees may apply), Priority Pass lounge membership, up to $100 credit for purchases at St. Regis or Ritz-Carlton hotels on stays of two nights or longer when you book direct, up to $100 credit for Global Entry/TSA PreCheck, complimentary Platinum elite status, 50% point bonus on hotel stays, enhanced room upgrades, 4 p.m. checkout, welcome gifts, dedicated elite reservation line, ultimate reservation guarantee, free premium in-room internet

 Marriott Bonvoy Brilliant American Express Card Review: More Details

 If you frequent Marriott Bonvoy hotels and prefer to inject a bit of luxury into your vacations, the Marriott Bonvoy Brilliant American Express card is laden with plush perks.
-On top of a generous introductory bonus, the card offers a great rate on Marriott Bonvoy purchases – making it easy to fast-track your way to your next award night.
+On top of a generous introductory offer, the card offers a great rate on Marriott Bonvoy purchases – making it easy to fast-track your way to your next award night.

-Additionally, the card offers a bevy of travel credits and luxury benefits like lounge access and automatic elite status.
-On the downside, the card charges a steep Annual Fee of $450, putting it out of reach for more moderate spenders.
+Additionally, the card offers a bevy of travel credits and luxury benefits like lounge access and automatic Platinum elite status.
+On the downside, the card charges a steep Annual Fee of $650, putting it out of reach for more moderate spenders.